 5 from 4 votes

-Ground pork and a short list of spices create a healthy alternative to sausage that can be used in so many ways.
+Ground pork, turkey, or chicken plus a short list of spices create a healthy alternative to sausage that can be used in so many ways.
 The easy recipe can be cut in half or doubled, and the patties freeze well whether cooked or uncooked.
 Sometimes, I add ½ teaspoon of crushed dried rosemary too.

 Ingredients